Yashvi-Sharma/CCSNscore/README.md

 The code allows user to set up any SN classification task and train a set of parallel binary classifiers for their desired categories (see example_config).
 The following instructions should be followed to prepare the dataset in correct format for CCSNscore.

 1. Metadata CSV: Create separate csv files for training and testing dataset in the format of sampletable.csv.
-The required columns that should be present in the csvs are - ['name', 'type' ,'z', 'specjd', 'maxjd', 'instrument', 'specfilename', 'lcfilename']. 'z' is for redshift, 'type' is for the transient classification type, 'specjd' is for JD date of spectrum observation, 'maxjd' is for JD date of lightcurve maximum, 'specfilename' is for full path of the spectral file ('data/spectra/filename.ascii'), 'lcfilename' is for full path of the raw lightcurve file ('data/lightcurves/filename.csv')
+The minimum required columns that should be present in the csvs are - ['name' ,'z', 'specfilename']. 'z' is for redshift (entries can be None if unavailable), ['type'] is a required column if training and validating and should contain the transient classification type, 'specfilename' is for full path of the spectral file ('data/spectra/filename.ascii'), ['lcfilename'] column should be added if supplying lightcurves, it should contain the full path of the raw lightcurve file ('data/lightcurves/filename.csv')

 2. Spectra: The raw spectra files (from 'specfilename' column in metadata csv) should be in ascii format.
 Comments denoted using '#', the first column for wavelength and the second for flux, columns separated by space.
 If using trained_models/ wavelengths should be in Angstrom and in the range 3000-10000 \AA.
 The default directory to keep raw 1D spectra ascii files is data/spectra/ (change this path in config if it is different).